My puppy Ruby is almost six months old, and we are currently avoiding the car like the plague.

 But right now, it’s simply too much for her.
 And if I push it, then we’ll likely create much bigger problems to solve.

-Car sickness tablets
+Car sickness tablets for puppies

 My vet explained that they could prescribe travel remedies for dogs.
 So if you need to go on a long trip with your puppy and are prone to travel sickness, then it’s worth talking to your vet to prepare.